 Civil Rights Complaint & Appeal Process

 The Associate Vice Chancellor for Human Resources is designated as the LSCS Equal Opportunity Officer and Title IX Coordinator.
-All inquiries concerning LSCS policies, compliance with applicable laws, statutes, and regulations (such as Title VI, Title IX, and Section 504), and complaints may be directed to the Associate Vice Chancellor for Human Resources:
+All inquiries concerning LSCS policies, compliance with applicable laws, statutes, and regulations (such as Title VII, Title IX, and Section 504), and complaints may be directed to the Associate Vice Chancellor for Human Resources:

 5000 Research Forest Drive